 Gordon Browne, PT, GCFP

 I’m a physical therapist and have been around for a while, having started my career in the early 1980’s.
 Being a movement junkie growing up—being pretty good at games, sports and martial arts—I went to PT school because I wanted to learn about movement.
 I learned lots of great stuff in my rehab training, but learning about how the body moves or how to get a body to move better was not one of them.
 For this, I had to venture outside traditional rehab sources.
 I have studied the Feldenkrais Method, T’ai Chi, Yoga and Qi Gong over the last 30 years, and have incorporated elements of these movement systems into my PT practice.
 These are all examples of what we will call Dynamic Integrated Movement systems.
 Learning and utilizing these systems opened my eyes to the unintentional mistakes and erroneous assumptions seen in much of both rehab related and fitness related exercise.
-I started teaching continuing education courses to rehab professionals in 1999 and have written 3 books: A Manual Therapists Guide to Movement (book and CDs), Outsmarting Low Back Pain (book and video) and Integrated Patterns of Movement (book and video).
-I live in the Seattle, Washington area with my wife and co-conspirator Julie and, with the kids out of the nest, just a couple of old dogs and a very vocal cat named Scampers.
+I started teaching continuing education courses to rehab professionals in 1999 and have written 2 books: A Manual Therapists Guide to Movement (book and CDs), and Outsmarting Low Back Pain (book video).
+I live in the Seattle, Washington area with my wife and co-conspirator Julie and, with the kids out of the nest, just an old dog and a very vocal cat named Scampers.
 I practice what I preach—most of my workouts are movement-based (various yoga, t’ai chi or qi gong routines).
 I love the outdoors and hike, backpack and sea kayak extensively from Alaska to Arizona.

 - Physical Therapist Degree from University of Washington, 1983